curityio/oauth-agent-node-express/doc/Setup.md

 | Token Handler API | http://api.example.local:8080/tokenhandler | This acts as a Back End for Front End for SPAs |
 | Curity Identity Server | http://login.example.local:8443 | This will receive a Mutual TLS secret from the token handler |

-If you want to update to an HTTPS setup, see the use of certificates in the [Financial-grade Token Handler](https://github.com/curityio/token-handler-kotlin-spring-fapi).
+If you want to update to an HTTPS setup, see the use of OpenSSL certificates in the [Financial-grade Token Handler](https://github.com/curityio/token-handler-kotlin-spring-fapi).

 ## Build and Run the Token Handler API